Sewickley Creek: Course

 Sewickley Creek rises in a pond about 1 mile north of Pleasant Unity, Pennsylvania, and then flows westerly to join the Youghiogheny River across from Collinsburg.

 Watershed

 Sewickley Creek drains 167.49 sqmi of area, receives about 43.3 in/year of precipitation, has a wetness index of 370.17, and is about 45% forested.
+Non-EPA-compliant drainage of oil and gas drilling waste from the nearby Max Environmental landfill has polluted the creek in the 2020s, with elevated radiation levels downstream of the landfill drainage outlet.